OpenOmics/mr-seek/docs/usage/run.md

 > **Type of QTL file provided**
 > *type: string*
 >
 > When the exposure file is a quantitative trait locus file to process, this flag should be used to define the type of QTL file it is.
+Currently only pqtl format is supported.
+Work is still being done to support eqtl and mqtl files in the future.
 Valid options are eqtl, mqtl, or pqtl.
 >
 > ***Example:*** `--input_qtl pqtl`

 ---
-`--pop {AFR, AMR, CSA, EAS, EUR, MID}`
+`--pop {AFR, AMR, EAS, EUR}`
 > **Super-population to use**
 > *type: string*
 >
 > Super-population to use when extracting data from Neale (PAN-UK BioBank) or when clumping data.
-Valid options are AFR, AMR, CSA, EAS, EUR, MID.
+Currently only populations shared with the 1000 Genomes project is supported.
+Valid options for this are: AFR, AMR, EAS, EUR.
 If this option is not provided it will default to EUR.
 >
 > ***Example:*** `--pop EUR`